JehudaRajasa/In-Memory-Database-for-API/README.md

 This project is a simple database API using MongoDB Atlas.

 Added functionality:
-- Retrieve data of a specific product from query params #courtesy of grilhami
+- Retrieve data of a specific product from query params //courtesy of grilhami